Saiprateek1/Saiprateek1/README.md

 - 👋 Hi, I’m @Saiprateek1
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Excel , SQL , Power BI ,Tableau , Python
+- 🌱 I’m currently learning Cloud ☁️
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me saiprateek1@gmail.com